Hey writers, welcome. This post’s for you.

 ABOUT ME: I don’t just talk the talk; I’ve walked the walk, as a writer who also worked extensively in the publishing industry.
 My 8 novels were published in the U.S. by Viking, Doubleday, Morrow, Simon & Schuster, as well as publishers in England, Japan, France, Italy, Israel, Holland and other countries.
 I coauthored two nonfiction books that were published by Crown Books and Harcourt Brace.
 Before I gave it up to focus on writing, I had a successful 20-year career in publishing, first as an editor, then as head of my own literary agency.

 I began teaching fiction writing at SUNY Farmingdale and Hofstra University.
 After initiating Hofstra’s online program with a course on self-editing, I founded my own online school, Nextlevelworkshop.com, where I work with writers come from all over the world.

 My career has allowed me to see publishing from just about every angle.
 Now I bring all that practical expertise into the classroom, along with a strong focus on craft.

 TUITION AND REGISTRATION: If you have questions or would like to enroll in the course, please email me at firstname.lastname@example.org.
 If you are interested but not quite sure, I invite you to take advantage of my special get-acquainted offer while it’s available.
 You can get feedback on your work and at the same gauge the likelihood that you will profit from this workshop.
 Tuition is $395, with a discount for returning students.
 Please note the money-back guarantee: if you start the course and decide that it’s not right for you, you can withdraw, and I will refund your tuition.

 Please don’t send money before you hear back from me.
-Spots are limited, and I keep these classes very small to allow for close attention to each participant.
+Spots are limited, and some of those are already taken by people on a waiting list.
+I keep these classes very small to allow for close attention to each participant.